saulocantanhede/tfgreek2/docs/textformats.md

 text-translit-plain | Transliteration of the Greek surface text | {translit}{punctuation}
 text-unaccent-plain | The Greek surface text in unicode without accents | {unaccent}{punctuation}

-Each text-format is defined by a template which maps the format to individual features.
-This mapping can easily been checked using the following command A.showFormats().
+Each text format is implemented as a template that maps the format to individual features.
+This mapping can be easily checked using the following command: A.showFormats().

 ## Example